laravel/locket/README.md

 ## MCP

-It comes with an MCP server located at http://locket.test/mcp, with a few tools, a resource, and a prompt.
+It comes with an MCP server located at http://locket.test/mcp, with tools, a resource, and a prompt.

 Setup: